jlaso/MyZ80/doc/install.md

 ## Install java as your project's JDK

-I am using JDK_1_8, don't know if going to work with a less version
+I am using JDK_1_8.
+I don't know if going to work with another version

 Go to File->Project Structure->Project